marianaWest/Copy1Hackathon/README.md

 * COPY 1 Split data
 * Data cleaning pipeline

-We haven't included raw data, as this can easily be downloaded from Discovery.
+We haven't included raw data, as this can easily be downloaded from Discovery following the instruction below.